arminc/arminc.github.io/_posts/2010-08-12-creating-chroot-for-arm-on-ubuntu-with-rootstock.md

 ./config.sh
 </pre>

 Step 4, If you want to use SSH or VNC you will need to start those every time you login to your chroot.
-You can do this by running these command&#8217;s
+You can do this by running these command's

 <pre class="brush: bash; title: ; notranslate" title="">vncserver -geometry 800x600
 /etc/init.d/ssh restart
 </pre>

 OPTIONAL: You can also add these commands to your bashrc script so that they will be executed for you.
-You can do this by running this, if you haven&#8217;t run step 3 yet you can also uncoment these two lines from my config.sh script.
+You can do this by running this, if you haven't run step 3 yet you can also uncoment these two lines from my config.sh script.

 <pre class="brush: bash; title: ; notranslate" title="">sed -i '1i vncserver -geometry 800x600' /root/.bashrc
 sed -i '1i /etc/init.d/ssh restart' /root/.bashrc